 While an emergency protection order (EPO) is at the discretion of the court when an alleged criminal offense involves family violence, sexual assault, aggravated sexual assault, or stalking, such orders are mandatory for offenses involving family violence with serious bodily injury or display or use of a deadly weapon.

 Attorney for Magistrate’s Order of Emergency Protection in Georgetown, TX

 If an emergency order for protection is being sought or has been issued against you in Central Texas, it is in your best interest to retain legal counsel as soon as possible.

-Law Office of Michael J. Price defends clients accused of domestic violence crimes in Georgetown, Belton, Taylor, Hutto, Round Rock, and many surrounding areas of Bell County and Williamson County.
+Law Office of Price & Wiggins, P.C. defends clients accused of domestic violence crimes in Georgetown, Belton, Taylor, Hutto, Round Rock, and many surrounding areas of Bell County and Williamson County.

 Georgetown criminal defense lawyer Michael J. Price will work tirelessly to help you achieve the most favorable outcome to your case that carries the fewest possible consequences.
 Call (512) 354-1880 today to have our attorney provide a complete evaluation during a free initial consultation.

 Texas Magistrate’s Order of Emergency Protection Information Center